 - drying mat for pinecones, paper bag, garbage bag, etc.

-We used regular white acrylic paint, but if you plan on using your painted pinecones on outdoor decorations you might want to use outdoor paint that will hold up in the elements more.
+We used regular white acrylic paint, but if you plan on using your pinecones on outdoor decorations you might want to use outdoor paint.
+The outdoor paint will hold up in the elements more.

-Set up an area to have the pinecones dry before you get started.
-You’ll want something that it won’t stick to.
-We had ours sitting on paper towels and got side tracked then they got stuck to the paper towels whoops.
+Set up an area to let the pinecones dry before you get started painting them.
+You’ll want to work on something that won’t stick to the drying paint.
+We sat the wet pinecones on paper towels and the pinecones stuck to the paper towels whoops.
 A trash bag will work perfectly.

-On the larger pinecones we painted the little tips of each of the petals using our small craft paint brush.
+For the larger pinecones, we painted the tips of each of the pinecone petals using our small craft paint brush.